 One of these shows happened to be Two Broke Girls, and although I no longer find the jokes to be funny, I can’t take away the fact that it was Max starting a cupcake business that had inspired me to dip my toes in the world of baking and to have eventually started my own.

-It used to be nearly impossible to source the right ingredients, equipment, tools not to mention recipes here in China.
+It used to be nearly impossible to source the right ingredients, equipment, and tools not to mention recipes here in China.
 Many of my early attempts at baking ended up straight in the trash.

 But it was through these trials and errors that I’d learned and I wish to share my knowledge with others who might be just as confused and frustrated as my younger self.